articles

 2. Have a Chinese New Year feast: Many families celebrate Chinese New Year by enjoying a special meal together.
 You can make traditional Chinese dishes like dumplings, spring rolls, and noodles, or create a traditional Tray of Prosperity.

 3. Make a Lunar New Year-inspired activity or craft!
-If you need some inspiration and guidance, the Chicago Public Library will host some free events such as the Origami and Paper Cutting Workshop (January 6 - CPL Uptown or Lunar New Year Craft & Story (January 10 - CPL Woodson)
+If you need some inspiration and guidance, the Chicago Public Library will host some free events such as the Lunar New Year Celebration (February 17 - CPL Chinatown) or Lunar New Year Celebration (February 22 - CPL Little Italy)

 4. Learn about Chinese culture and traditions: Lunar New Year is a great opportunity to teach kids about the history and culture of China.
 You can read books about the holiday, watch movies or documentaries about China, or visit Chicago's Chinatown, the Chinese American Museum or Chicago Chinese Cultural Institute.